Picovoice/picovoice/demo/unity-video-player/README.md

 ## Installation

-If running the project from source, run the `copy.sh` script first to copy resouces from elsewhere in the repo.
+If running the project from source, run the `copy.sh` script first to copy resources from elsewhere in the repo.
 You should then be able to choose one of the supported platforms and build the demo.

 ## Usage